 Simply fill out the form to a downloadable and printable process flowchart and decision-making checklist you can use to further familiarize yourself with NEPA, understand the steps federal agencies and project sponsors are responsible for, and make sure your projects are proceeding the right way.

 Bob Rogers is a project manager and senior planner.
-He is a certified planner through the American Institute of Certified Planners (AICP), with over 25 years of experience.
-Over his 19-year career with SEH, Bob has specialized in transportation planning and environmental review and documentation.
-For additional insight into the NEPA process and where to begin, contact Bob.
+He is a certified planner through the American Institute of Certified Planners (AICP) with over 25 years of experience.
+Over his 20+ year career with SEH, Bob has specialized in transportation planning and environmental review and documentation.
+Contact Bob directly for additional insight into the NEPA process and where to begin!
 Contact Bob